Hamdallah Mustawfi: Nuzhat al-qulub

 Mustawfi's most prominent work is the Nuzhat al-Qulub ("Hearts' Bliss"), which is virtually the only source to describe the geography and affairs of the Ilkhanate era.
 The source gives vital information about the government, commerce, economic life, sectarian conflicts, tax-collection and other similar topics.
 Just like his Tarikh-i guzida and Zafarnamah, Mustawfi rejects to have expertise in the field, and states that he was encouraged by his friends to write the work.
 He also thought that an available source in Persian would be helpful, due to most geographical sources about Iran being in Arabic (such as the works of Abu Zayd al-Balkhi and Ibn Khordadbeh).

 The work is also considered a substantial contribution to the ethno-national history of Iran.
 Mustawfi notably uses the term "Iran" in his work.
 Since the fall of the Iranian Sasanian Empire in 651, the idea of Iran or Iranzamin ("the land of Iran") as a political entity had disappeared.
 However, it did remain as an element of the national sentiment of the Iranians, and was occasionally mentioned in the works of other people.
 With the advent of the Ilkhanate, the idea experienced a resurgence.
 According to the modern historian Peter Jackson (2017), the reason behind this resurgence was the fall of the Abbasid Caliphate in 1258 and the "relative disenfranchisement of political Islam."
 Mustawfi describes the borders of Iran extending from the Indus River to Khwarazm and Transoxiana in the east to Byzantium and Syria in the west, corresponding to the territory of the Sasanian Empire.
 He defines the provinces of Iran in 20 chapters; Iraq ("Arab Iraq") or the "heart of Iranshahr", Persian Iraq, Arran, Mughan, Shirvan, Georgia, Byzantium, Armenia, Rabi'a, Kurdistan, Khuzestan, Fars, Shabankara, Kirman, Mukran, Hormuz, Nimruz, Khorasan, Mazandaran, Qumis, Tabaristan and Gilan.

-This way of conceptualizing the history and geography of Iran has been emulated by other historians since the 13th-century.
+Since the 13th century, historians have followed this approach to Iran's history and geography.